uselagoon/lagoon-cli/docs/commands/lagoon_configuration_config-path.md

-      --pretty                 Make JSON pretty (if supported) -p, --project string         Specify a project to use --skip-update-check      Skip checking for updates
-      --ssh-publickey string   Specify path to a specific SSH public key to use for lagoon authentication using ssh-agent.
+      --pretty                 Make JSON pretty (if supported) -p, --project string         Specify a project to use --skip-update-check      Skip checking for updates -i, --ssh-key string         Specify path to a specific SSH key to use for lagoon authentication --ssh-publickey string   Specify path to a specific SSH public key to use for lagoon authentication using ssh-agent.
                                This will override any public key identities defined in configuration -v, --verbose                Enable verbose output to stderr (if supported)